X

 Our equity release specialist qualifications

 Equity release is regulated and financial advisers are required to hold a professional qualification to give equity release advice.
-Unividual has an in-house equity release specialist, Greg Harris.
-Like all our financial planners, Greg advises clients on every area of their finances, so if you think equity release may form some part of your financial plan, then Greg will be the best person for you to get in touch with.
+Unividual has an in-house equity release specialist, Simon Jones.
+Like all our financial planners, Simon Jones advises clients on every area of their finances, so if you think equity release may form some part of your financial plan, then Simon will be the best person for you to get in touch with.

 Equity release will reduce the value of your estate and can affect your eligibility for means-tested benefits.
 So, if you’re considering a lifetime mortgage, home reversion plan or another equity release scheme, get in touch with Unividual; our advice will help you make the right decision.

-Equity release will reduce the value of your estate and can affect your eligibility for means tested benefits.
+Equity release, Lifetime Mortgages & Home Reversion Schemes will reduce the value of your estate and can affect your eligibility for means tested benefits.

 Ask us about equity release